A receptionist usually greets people before anyone else does.

 Hobbies

-- Practicing yoga and mindfulness meditation
+- Practicing yoga and mindfulness for balance

 Why this sample entry-level receptionist resume example is effective?

-- How to choose between resume objective and summary?
+How to choose between resume objective and summary?

 Example of an entry-level receptionist resume objective: